Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Feedback

-The credit can be integrated into Eq. (\ref{eq:TAMER_error}) either through the delay-weighted, individual reward \citep{knox_interactively_2009} or delay-weighted, aggregate reward \citep{knox_thesis_2012} methods.
-Individual reward applies credit to $\hat{h}(s, a)$ such that a weighted sum over $\hat{h}(s, a)$ is computed for each label $H_t$ as
+Credit can be integrated into TAMER's error (\eqref{eq:TAMER_error}) through either of the methods denoted as delay-weighted, individual reward \citep{knox_interactively_2009} or delay-weighted, aggregate reward \citep{knox_thesis_2012}.
+Delay-weighted, individual reward applies credit to $\hat{h}(s, a)$ such that a weighted sum over $\hat{h}(s, a)$ is computed for each label $H_t$ as

 where term $k$ allows for weighted summation using prior state-action pairs contained within a sliding window (i.e., a history of state-action pairs).
-Thus, only prior state-action pairs $(S_{t-k}, A_{t-k})$ are considered to contribute to the weighted sum as state-action pairs that occurred after $t$ cannot be attributed to $H_t$.
-State-action pairs are pruned from the window when they are considered be old by having a near-zero credit for all feedback \citep{knox_interactively_2009}.
+Thus, only prior state-action pairs $(S_{t-k}, A_{t-k})$ are considered to contribute to the weighted sum as pairs that occurred after $t$ cannot be attributed to $H_t$.
+State-action pairs are pruned from the window when they are considered be old by having a near-zero credit for all feedback \citep{knox_thesis_2012, knox_interactively_2009}.

 Delay-weighted, aggregate reward applies the credit directly to $h$ such that a weighted sum over $h$ is computed for each state-action pair.
-This weighted sum inherently incorporates all prior human feedback that corresponds to the current state-action pair into a single label such that the TAMER error is computed as
+This weighted sum inherently incorporates all prior feedback that corresponds to the current state-action pair into a single label such that the TAMER error is computed as

 where term $k$ allows for the weighted summation over future elicited feedback contained within the sliding window.
-Thus, for a given state-action pair $(S_t, A_t)$ only future $H_{t+k}$ is considered to contribute to the weighted sum as feedback that occurred before $t$ can not be attributed to $(S_t, A_t)$.
+Thus, for a given state-action pair $(S_t, A_t)$, only future feedback $H_{t+k}$ is considered to contribute to the weighted sum as feedback that occurred before $t$ cannot be attributed to $(S_t, A_t)$.
 Feedback is pruned from the window when it is considered old by having a near-zero credit for all state-action pairs \citep{knox_thesis_2012}.